This section explains how to configure the baseboard management controller (BMC) on your node using the IPMI protocol.

 Troubleshooting Connectivity

-If you cannot connect to the out-of-band management console and you are certain that your network configuration is correct, reset the BMC through an SSH or KVM Console session to the node by running the following command.
+If you still can’t connect and your network configuration is correct, reset the BMC through an SSH or KVM Console session to the node.

 ipmitool bmc reset cold